-Nagarkot Changunarayan Hiking is the best hiking trail in Nepal, where you can explore cultural aspects with high mountain scenery.
-Nepal's capital city, Kathmandu, is where Nagarkot hiking begins, and it's a quick and straightforward trip from there.
+Nagarkot Changunarayan Hiking is the best hiking trail in Nepal to explore cultural aspects with high mountain scenery.
+Nepal's capital city, Kathmandu, is where Nagarkot hiking begins, and it's a quick and simple trip from there.
 Nagarkot, one of Nepal's most well-known mountain villages, is 32 kilometres northeast of the Kathmandu Valley.
 The sunsets and sunrises of Nagarkot are famed for their stunning panoramas of the Himalayas, including the Annapurna Range, the Ganesh Himal Range, the Gaurishanker Range, the Dorje Lakpa Range, the Phubi Chyachu Range, the Langtang Loren Range, and the Chobha Bamare Range.

-The Nagarkot hiking trail via Sankhu is a relatively unexplored path that leads through attractive towns, verdant forests, and breathtaking vistas.
-The starting site, the historic town of Sankhu, is just a short drive from Kathmandu.
+A relatively unexplored path that leads through attractive towns, verdant forests, and breathtaking vistas is the Nagarkot hiking trail via Sankhu.
+Just a short drive from Kathmandu is the starting site, the historic town of Sankhu.
 The tour starts with a visit to the historic Vajrayogini Temple, a prominent Hindu and Buddhist pilgrimage destination that exemplifies Nepal's rich spiritual diversity.

-An ancient and traditional Newar city in Kathmandu, Sankhu village (1500 m), is where you can view old wood-carved buildings, temples, and wooden old stone spring traps.
+A very old and traditional Newar city in Kathmandu, Sankhu village (1500 m) is where you can view old wood-carved buildings, temples, and wooden old stone spring traps.
 Sankhu means Conch City.
 Visitors examine the sacred rivers Shalinadi, Madav Narayan, and Swasthani Mata Temple, which depict Satyayug history.

-Changunarayan (a World Heritage Site) is the oldest Hindu god's temple, the Vishnu temple, built in the third century; it is decorated with some of the best stone, wood, and metal craft samples in the Kathmandu Valley.
-This UNESCO site is famous for its history and architecture from the ancient period.
+Changunarayan (a World Heritage Site) is the oldest Hindu god Vishnu temple.
+The temple complex was built in the third century and is decorated with some of the best samples of stone, wood, and metal craft in the Kathmandu Valley.
+This UNESCO site is famous for the history and architecture of the ancient period.

-- Sunset and Sunrise Views with the Most Scenic Spot of the Himalayas Panorama, including Mt.
+- Sunset and Sunrise View with the Most Scenic Spot of the Himalayas Panorama, including Mt.
 Everest, Langtang, and Gauri Shankar

 - Enjoy walking through various villages and beautiful terrace landscapes.